-Operating agreements for multi-member LLCs are complex documents that define the significant issues between the members, set the guidelines for how major decisions will be made, and how disputes will be resolved.
-An optimal agreement will achieve the goals of the LLC’s members regarding, among other things, fiduciary, succession, tax, and management issues.
-Are you properly advising your clients on creating operating agreements that effectively anticipate and address these issues?
+At the heart of every limited liability company (LLC) is an operating agreement that documents every aspect of how the organization will be run and adapt during its existence.
+Operating agreements for multi-member LLCs are complex documents that set the guidelines for how major decisions will be made, how disputes will be resolved among members, and how the myriad tax issues will be handled.
+An optimal agreement will achieve the goals of the LLC’s members regarding, among other things, fiduciary, succession, tax and management issues.
+Are you properly advising your clients on creating LLC agreements that effectively anticipate and address these issues?